Learning to Clarify: Multi-turn Conversations with Action-Based Contrastive Self-Training: Experimental Setup

-\paragraph{PACIFIC} is a task for proactive conversational question answering grounded on a mixture of tabular and textual financial data \citep{deng2022pacific}.
+\textbf{PACIFIC} is a task for proactive conversational question answering grounded on a mixture of tabular and textual financial data \citep{deng2022pacific}.
 This may involve generating the correct words from a given span, from multiple spans, or providing a correct arithmetic expression.
-The official evaluation for PACIFIC uses a numeracy-focused token overlap metric called DROP F1. \paragraph{Abg-CoQA} is a conversational question answering dataset for disambiguation in machine reading comprehension \citep{guo2021abg}.
-As there are no arithmetic expressions, we use embedding-based semantic distance with SentenceBERT~\cite{reimers2019sentence} as an evaluation metric, which has been proposed as a more flexible and realistic measure of question-answering performance~\cite{risch2021semantic}. \paragraph{AmbigSQL} is our new task for SQL-grounded conversational disambiguation.
-We systematically perturbed unambiguous queries from Spider, a popular text-to-SQL benchmark~\cite{yu2018spider}, resulting in paired training examples which can be easily incorporated into contrastive RL tuning.
-Each trajectory is evaluated by whether the final proposed SQL query matches the ground truth query's execution result.
-We provide a detailed description of AmbigSQL and its construction in Appendix~\ref{sec:ambigsql}.
-Our motivation in constructing AmbigSQL stems from the idea that disambiguation can lead to improved task performance.
-We found that constructing a SQL query for an underspecified request with and without clarification turns can result in a gap in execution match of up to 45.8\% (see Table~\ref{tab:ambigsql_ambiguityanalysis}).
+The official evaluation for PACIFIC uses a numeracy-focused token overlap metric called DROP F1.